Woodsides Meadow

 Parking information

 Park on roadside in Wendlebury village (OX25 2PT) and walk 1/4 mile south-west along Oxford Road, then take public footpath/bridleway south of village for 1/2 mile.
-There is no access to this reserve from Charlton-on-Otmoor.
+Bridleway access from Charlton-on-Otmoor but no parking on private track.

 Grazing animals